panzerdp/dmitripavlutin.com/content/posts/127-array-reduce/index.md

 `numbers.reduce(summarize, 0)` calculates the sum of all elements in the array.

-The `summarize` callback is invoked for every item in the array with the current accumulated sum and the currently iterated number. `summarize` callback adds to the current accumulated sum the iterated item, and returns that updated sum.
+The `summarize` callback is invoked for every item in the array with the accumulated sum and the iterated number. `summarize` callback adds the iterated item to the already accumulated sum, and returns that updated sum.

 That's how an array is reducing to a sum.